moneshj/Visual-Relationship-Detection/README.md

 >> run predicate_detection.m;
 ```

-## running Demo file in colab :
+## Run Demo file in colab :
 Follow the following steps to run the program :

 1.clone the repository.
 2.move out the files according to the screenshot shows the places.
 3.install octave using.
 ```